algorithmiaio/dev-center/_pages/algorithm-development/algorithm-basics/your-first-algo.md

 ## Create your First Algorithm

 Let's start by creating an algorithm.
-First navigate to [Algorithmia](https://algorithmia.com) and by hovering over your profile avatar at the top right of the navbar, you'll see a dropdown with a link that says "Add Algorithm".
-Go ahead and click that link.
+First navigate to [Algorithmia](https://algorithmia.com) and click the plus sign in the navbar to open the create menu, where you'll see the "Algorithm" option.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algo_dev_lang/add_algorithm.png" alt="Add algorithm navigation" class="screenshot img-sm">

-When you click the "Add Algorithm" link, you'll see a form for creating your algorithm that we'll fill out step by step below:
+When you click the "Algorithm" link, you'll see a form for creating your algorithm that we'll fill out step by step below:

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algo_dev_lang/create_algorithm_python.png" alt="Create an algorithm in Python" class="screenshot img-sm">